VibhorSengar/KWS-2023/README.md

 Here we train the Tsetline Machine Model given at https://github.com/cair/pyTsetlinMachine for Keyword Spotting.

+# How to Use
+1. Install the library at https://github.com/cair/pyTsetlinMachine along with the following:
+	- NumPy
+	- MatplotLib
+	- ScikitLearn
+	- ScikitImage
+	- Librosa

+2. To prepare the data set with a specific number of classes run the file `make_dataset_melspectro.py` in the `dataset` folder and specify the number of classes needed in the script.

+3. To perform the training run the file `train-tsetlin.py` where we can specify the `number_of_classes` needed to train and the `number_of_clauses` per class parameters.

 # Dataset

 | Parameter                   | Value                |